cran/spray/README.md

 ```

 The package vignette offers a detailed discussion of the package design
-philosophy; also, the `mvp` package provdies a further interpretation of
+philosophy; also, the `mvp` package provides a further interpretation of
 the concept of “sparse” in the context of multivariate polynomials.